Wedding Photography is a very personal and subjective choice. So, when choosing your wedding Photographer it’s definitely worth doing some research.

 What styles are there?

-Have a think about what style of wedding photography are you drawn to?
+Consider which wedding photography style most appeals to you.
 It’s perfectly fine liking more than one!

 Traditional or classic – Formal group shots, posed photos.